sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 have the APN settings built in for data.
 The package you receive contains the APN settings you need.
 You will need to figure out how to set the settings for your phone.

+##### Roam Mobility

+[Roam Mobility](http://www.roammobility.com/) is another option if L/D is a concern and you don't want to use Google Voice or another "alternative".
+As of 2012, this company offers U.S. "roaming" service for $62/mo.
+It is "all-inclusive"; you get unlimited talk/text between the U.S. and Canada, and you get 2GB of data per month on top of that.
+You also get all of the same "bonus" features as T-Mobile, Sprint, or AT&T offer: Voicemail & Caller ID.

+Michael wishes Roam had service in Canada; he'd replace Bell in a heartbeat.
+You order a micro-SIM card from their SIM, which gets delivered to you.
+After activating it, you can add one-month plans (or however long you want, but one-month is the highest "discount rate" they offer).

+This company gives you an American number automatically when you register the SIM card, so you don't need to worry about porting over your old number.
+It works in any GSM-unlocked phone - Michael recommends the SGS2 (Samsung Galaxy S2) as it is the easiest to unlock (via software + Root); iPhones and other choices of smartphone are not as easily unlock-able, and thus the user pays more to unlock these "globalized" features of using their phone on alternate carriers.

+In the end, the onus is on the user to do as much research as possible before selecting a carrier.
+Roam is easily the best for those who want to keep in contact with their American friends, while still being able to keep in touch with family or friends back home on the same device.
+Offering data as well for $1/GB/mo is a ridiculously nice add-on, as well.

 <section id="Living-CellService-BlackBerry" />
 #### BlackBerry